 If your career plan were a recipe, the first ingredient would be you.
 What do you enjoy doing?
 What are your strongest skills?
 Your career goals lie at the intersection of these answers.

-Here’s an exercise that’s beneficial in finding the crossover between your skills and interests.
+Here’s an exercise that can help you find the crossover between your skills and interests.
 Make a list with two columns.
 On the left, list things you like, including hobbies and topics you enjoy learning about just for fun.
 On the right, list your strengths–things you’re good at, from math to making brownies.

-Next, come up with as many hypothetical jobs as you can by pairing one item from the left column with one item from the right column.
+Next, create as many hypothetical jobs as you can by pairing one item from the left column with one item from the right column.

 If you love the beach and you’re great at working with people, one possible job could be running an oceanside recreation company.
 If you have a passion for studying the universe and you’re a star in the science department, becoming an astrochemist could be a potential option.

-The wonderful news is that there are thousands upon thousands of careers out there to choose from.
-Instead of being overwhelmed by all of them, working through these steps will help you identify the options that are best suited to your strengths and interests.
+The wonderful news is that there are thousands upon thousands of careers to choose from.
+Instead of being overwhelmed by all of them, following these steps will help you identify the options that best suit your strengths and interests.

 2. Gather information

-From the long list of hypothetical jobs you created, select the top handful that are most appealing to you.
+From the long list of hypothetical jobs you created, select the handful that appeal most to you.
 Then, conduct research to learn more about them.

 Start by typing the job title into Google or browsing our library of career guides.
 Here are some pieces of information to look for: